-There will be varying types of assessments, activities, labs, and assignments throughout the course.
-These assignments are designed to aid in your understanding of the course material, as well as develop skills in evaluating, analyzing, and communicating information about science and environmental issues.
-Assignments may include low stakes short quizzes, lab reports, other written work, short video responses and discussions via Canvas, cases studies, "in-person" activities via Zoom, in-person labs, and other activities to apply course concepts to real world examples.
-The culminating project for the course will be designing and completing a research project on a natural resource related topic of your choice.
+There will be varying types of assessments, activities, and assignments throughout the course.
+Some will delve deeper into science topics while others will build your "toolbox" of teaching resources, such as incorporating children's literature, art, and field trips into interdisciplinary lessons.
+These assignments are designed to aid in your understanding of the course material, as well as develop skills in evaluating, analyzing, and teaching and communicating information about science and environmental issues.
+Assignments may include low stakes short quizzes, written work, short video responses and discussions via Canvas, cases studies, and "in-person" activities via Zoom.
+The major project for the course will be writing and teaching a science or environmental science related lesson plan.
+We will be collaborating with the SJSU affiliated CommUniverCity to teach a lesson to elementary and/or middle school students.